EmanFAs/Snyk-package-manager-cicd-check/README.md

 #### `check_snyk_dependencies.py`

   * **Function**: This script acts as a **CI/CD pipeline gate**.
   * **Purpose**: It parses the JSON output from a `snyk test` command and fails the build if a specific package, configured as `package-xyz`, has a version greater than the allowed threshold (`v0.0.2`).
-This ensures that no new code is deployed with a forbidden dependency version, making it perfect for your continuous integration workflow.
+This ensures that no new code is deployed with a forbidden dependency version.

 #### `snyk_reporter.py`